Tailor Brands logo

 Why we like it:

-FreshBooks accounting software’s goal is to make small business accounting and invoicing efficient for small business owners.
+FreshBooks accounting software is designed to make small business accounting and invoicing simple and efficient.

-FreshBooks also handles your basic bookkeeping needs; the platform integrates with third-party apps, provides regular backups, and is accessible on mobile devices.
+FreshBooks also covers basic bookkeeping needs, integrates with third-party apps, offers automatic backups, and works across desktop and mobile devices.

 Pros: